Software as a Service SaaS Platform Architecture

 The delivery of software has changed over the years.
 Historically, applications were written for mainframes in languages such as COBOL.
 In the 70s and 80s, we saw the explosion of home computing and the rise of the bedroom programmer.
-Computing power improved and let users run complex applications on their desktop machines.
+Computing power improved and let users run complex applications on their desktop machines’ operating systems.

 Modems and Bulletin Board Systems (BBS) became popular in the 80s which allowed computer enthusiasts to offer basic online services such as crude email (Fidonet), messaging / paging facilities, and make software available for download.
 All of this was done in a pre-broadband era over regular phone lines.

 In the 90s, we saw the emergence of the world wide web as we know it today and computing power.
 Network infrastructure continued to grow in the 90s and as web technology improved, the complexity and functionality of websites continue to advance.
 Finally, we saw the development of more advanced services including multi-tenant architecture that is run and accessed via remote ‘cloud’ servers.

 It was during this time that we saw a paradigm shift in the way in which software was being built and made available to the end consumer.
 No longer did consumers have to download and install an application onto their machine to run it.
 Powered by cloud computing, consumers and businesses could use services over the web in just a few mouse clicks.
 SaaS was born – Software as a Service.

-Whether you’re new to SaaS, an experienced developer or CTO, we’re sure you’ll find this article interesting.
+Whether you’re new to SaaS, an experienced developer, or CTO, we’re sure you’ll find this article on SaaS application architecture interesting.
 In this blog post, we look at SaaS and cover the following points:

 - What is a SaaS platform?